 The Acer Chromebook R 11 is both a stellar tablet and a fully functional laptop, thanks to its hybrid design.
 The product boasts a speedy Intel Celeron N3150 chipset and 4GB of RAM, allowing for multiloading of apps and games.
 The 11.6” HD touchscreen is of a high quality and the ten hour battery life is on the higher side for a hybrid.
 The company also throws in 100GB of free Google Cloud storage, for photos, documents and the like.

 The 34GB of onboard storage is on the lower side for a dedicated laptop, though on par with tablets.
-It does allow for MicroSD support, but the company recommends maxing out at 64GB, though we tried a couple 128GB cards that worked, and one that didn’t.
+It does allow for MicroSD support, but the company recommends maxing out at 64GB, though we researched a couple 128GB cards that worked, and one that didn’t.
 It is compatible with a wide range of the best wireless keyboards.
 You can compare it to what the best ipads have to offer too.

 The Fusion5 Windows 10 Tablet is a solid product, with specs on par with comparable models, such as a 10” HD touchscreen display, Bluetooth and a quad-core 1.83 GHz processor.
 What sets this tablet apart, however, is the sheer number of ports located along its ultra-thin side, including a standard USB, Micro USB, MicroSD and, even, HDMI, combining to allow some nifty features, like easily plugging in external speakers and third party cameras or streaming visuals to the home television.